 Heading for a Crash

 The problem with a high-functioning alcoholic is that they may excel in their career and appear to have good relationships and a host of friends in their circle.
-They may think that they have their drinking problem under control based on their social and personal achievements.
+They may think their drinking problem is under control based on their social and personal achievements.
 However, it will eventually catch up with them, and they will no longer be able to hide it.

 High-functioning alcoholics are often in deep denial about their weekend drinking problem.
 They can point to all of their successes and be able to convince friends and loved ones to believe them.
 In the worst-case scenario, family and close friends will cover up for the consequences of their drinking.
 They unintentionally become an enabler or a codependent.
 This only encourages the person to continue and escalate their weekend drinking until it becomes more problematic.